ZER-0-NE/locsum/README.md

     *   **General Purpose:** While good, it's a general-purpose model.
 For highly specialized domains or very nuanced semantic understanding, larger or fine-tuned models might offer better accuracy.
     *   **Context Window:** Like all embedding models, its effectiveness can be influenced by the length of the text being embedded.
 Very long documents might benefit from more advanced chunking or different embedding strategies.

+### FAISS Vector Store Setup

+Implemented a function `create_faiss_index` in `src/rag_core.py` that takes a list of documents and the initialized embedding model to create a FAISS vector store.
+FAISS (Facebook AI Similarity Search) is used for efficient similarity search of vector embeddings, enabling fast retrieval of relevant documents based on query embeddings.

 ## Running Tests

 To run the unit tests for the FastAPI application and RAG core, ensure your virtual environment is activated and run: